Trading graphs are an essential tool in the technical trader’s toolbox.

 Spinning Top and Bottom

 A Spinning Top pattern is a single candlestick pattern that signals indecision in the market.
-It has long upper and lower shadows and a relatively small real body, signaling that both buyers and sellers managed to push the price above/below the opening price.
+It has long upper and lower shadows and a relatively small real body, signalling that both buyers and sellers managed to push the price above/below the opening price.

 The closing price, which is near the trading session’s opening price, signals that both buyers and sellers finished the trading period in equilibrium.